Mini Review ARTICLE

 Due to the role of pectins on cell wall porosity and cell adhesion, hydrolysis of bioenergy feedstocks with EPG might aid significantly to decrease recalcitrance to hydrolysis, helping both 1G and 2G bioethanol production processes.

 ML composed the first draft of the manuscript and worked with ET on the phylogeny.
 ET performed the study of the sequences and produced the phylogeny, with the help of ML under supervision of MB.
 DL produced Figure 1.
-GM and MB supervised the study.
+GP and MB supervised the study.
 All authors worked on writing.
 MB and ET composed the final version and the main argument of the manuscript.

 Conflict of Interest Statement